scarf-sh/docs/docs/gateway.md

 **Packages**

-Every container served through the Scarf gateway needs a corresponding _package_ entry on scarf.sh.
+Every container served through the Scarf gateway needs a corresponding _package_ entry on [scarf.sh](scarf.sh).
 Configuration, analytics, and permissions are all done at the level of a package, or single repository. `hello-world`, `myorg/image` are all valid package entries.
-Because packages can seemlessly change their registry, hostnames (e.g. `gcr.io`)are not part of the package identifier, i.e. `myorg/image` and not `gcr.io/myorg/image`.
+Because packages can seamlessly change their registry, hostnames (e.g. `gcr.io`)are not part of the package identifier, i.e. `myorg/image` and not `gcr.io/myorg/image`.

 To create your package entry, click "New Package" in the navbar in your Scarf dashboard, or [click here](https://scarf.sh/create-package).